devbnj/dltlite/README.md

 # dblite
-DBLite comprises a Flow Engine with Append Only SQLite3, Redis Pub-Sub, DBlite (Node-RED) Nodes to manage a Master-Multiple Worker Distributed Ledger and Reconciliation
+DBLite comprises a Flow Engine with Append Only SQLite3, Redis Pub-Sub, DBlite (Node-RED) Nodes to manage a (Few)Masters-(Many)Workers Distributed Ledger and Reconciliation.

 # API
 ## Party Entry